h8pewou/homelab/README.md

 ### Gluster configuration steps
 #### Before you begin
-Setting up gluster for home use is very simple as long as you understand the following limitations:
+Setting up gluster for home use is very simple, as long as you understand the following limitations:
 * Gigabit shared connections may compromise the performance of your cluster file system.
 Dedicated multigig netowrking is strongly recommended.
-I've used a dedicated 2.5Gbe connection.
-To stay within the budget this had to be connected via USB 3.
-This is generally not recommended.
-Having that said, this still provides acceptable performance for home use, peaking around 300 MB/s.
+To stay within the budget, this guide will use a 2.5GBe USB 3 connection.
+Using a USB network interface is generally not recommended.
+Having said that, this still provides acceptable performance for home use, peaking around 300 MB/s.

 <p align="center">
   <img src="https://raw.githubusercontent.com/h8pewou/homelab/main/images/homelab_multigig_peak.png" width="600"><br \>